 The only catch may be in finding two shades of gray.
 I found my light one in Crayola and my dark one in Prang, but using different pressure with one color would work too.

-- How to Draw an Among Us Crew Mate (click to download a PDF)
+- How to Draw an Among Us Crew Mate PDF (see above)

 - Drawing paper